The Other Songs partners with Universal Music Publishing Group; signs global deal with British singer/songwriter Bruno Major - Music Business Worldwide

 Jacque said: “I’m thrilled to be continuing my music journey as General Manager for The Other Songs.
 Coming from the world of publishing, I’ve always appreciated songs, songwriters and storytellers.

-“Bruno Major is best-in-class and we are beyond delighted to have him on our roster.
-I’m excited about what’s to come and grateful to be working.”
+“Bruno Major is best in class and we are beyond delighted to have him on our roster.
+I’m excited about what’s to come and grateful to be working more closely with the global teams at UMPG.”

 “The Other Songs is a home for great songs and writers, and Bruno sits at the core of our future plans.